-I recently made my first video reviewing Hornady’s .223 Remington 55gr V-Max bullets (you can see the rest of my gear and outfitter reviews here).
+I recently made my first video reviewing Hornady’s .223 Remington 55gr V-Max bullets.
 All in all, I was happy with their performance: the bullets were accurate, consistent, clean burning, and reliable and I would recommend them to predator hunters.
-Watch the video below for all the details.

 For the test I used a Sig Sauer M400 FDE enhanced rifle.
 The rifle has an 16″ barrel with a 1:7″ rifling twist and is topped with a Leupold Mark AR 1-4x20mm scope.

 Several months after I completed the test, I bought a chronograph and was able to measure the velocity of some of the Hornady V-Max bullets I had left.
 I obtained an a mean velocity of 2843fps, a standard deviation of 10, a high velocity of 2861fps, a low velocity of 2830fps, and an extreme spread of 31fps.
 Of all types of 55gr .223 Remington ammunition I’ve tested in my rifle, the V-Max has the highest average velocity with the smallest standard deviation.
 Hornady advertises a velocity of 3240fps for the V- Max, but I obtained velocities about 400fps slower, most likely due to the fact that I was using a shorter barreled rifle with a faster rifling twist than their test rifle.